Every year OSBM prepares two types of population estimates for every municipality in North Carolina:

 We prefer that you report building permits if you collect data for both.
 However, you have the option to report either building permits or certificates of occupancy.

 Your county will also receive a new residential construction and mobile home survey.
 You do not have to report building permits/certificates of occupancy for your municipality as long as your county has agreed to report the information for you.
 Please consult with your county to make sure that information for your municipality is reported.
+Please select "Option D" acknowledging that the county will respond for you.

 For our purposes, modular housing is classified as a single-family housing unit.
 Include any modular housing unit counts within your single-family housing unit category counts.